EMPAT94/empat94.github.io/_gs/Chapter 29 - A Hero's Welcome (2).md

 "Today is a fine day, isn't it Sir Pat?" she uttered, caressing out non-existent wrinkles on her expensive purple-hued dress.
 This was the same variant of the one she wore when we first met.
 An "important event" NPC costume, I figured.

 "Yep.
 You're looking quite nice in the dress."
 I casually complimented and sat down.
 "And please Francisa, just call me Pat."
 A maid hovered by to drop dollops of orangish stuff into my plate.
 And some bread.
-These guys love their bread.
+These guys loved their bread.

 "T-thanks, Sir Pat.
 I mean, Pat."
 She blushed a little.
 'Cute.'
 "Ah, my apologies.
 It would get some getting used to.
 Please try the bhuna pumpkin sauce, it's a specialty where we come from.
 Or rather, used to be."
 She tapered into silence at the end but perked up again by proclaiming my tasks for today.
 "Today we'll be going around the Noble quarters and the town square in commoner's district in the ceremonial chaises.
 Hero and their representatives in each one.
 Hopefully, we'll be back by lunch, where we will meet Hamilton, my dear friend.
 The evening will be taken up for your discourse with the Royal Mages.
 They shall lay out your tutelage for the coming weeks.
 I shall attend to you whenever I can, of course."